gruffT/martian-robots/README.md

 The input for expedition is a `Mars` object, specifying the planet size and a list of `Mission`s which includes details of the Robots and their instructions.
 Both can be parsed from a string input with the `mars` and `missions` static methods respectively.

+For convenience there is also an `expedition` method which takes the mission details as string input and carries out this parsing stage for you.

 ```kotlin
 val missionDetails = """
 5 3             // Size of Mars expressed as the upper bound of x y coordinates.
 The lower bound is 0 0.
 In this example Mars is a 6 x 4 grid.